sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/float.md

 !!! info

-    These arguments apply to every floating-point assertion in test-ur-code-XD.
+    These arguments apply to every floating-point assertion in test ur code XD.

 There is no default value for either argument because these values will have to change for different comparisons depending on the calculation and the needs of the testing.